 Program Overview

 The IACIS WFE Training Program is a 36-hour course of instruction, offered over five (5) consecutive days.
-The program is designed to provide students with a detailed study of the Windows Operating System and to prepare students to enter the IACIS Certified Advanced Windows Forensic Examiner (CAWFE) process.
+The program is designed to provide students with a detailed study of the Windows Operating System.

 Through a variety of lectures, instructor-led and independent hands-on practical exercises students will study the Windows Operating System in far greater detail, and with far more specificity regarding critical areas of forensic focus, than what can be accomplished in the more generalized, overview perspective of the BCFE Training Program.